Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 My solution?
 I cut strips of low cost (I bought at my local Dollar Tree) silver metallic gift wrap and tied them to to the wooden tee pees that support the tomatoes.
 The birds seem frightened by them waving brightly in the sun.
 They have left the whole garden alone ever since.

-This is a guide about protecting fruit trees from birds.
+This is a page about protecting fruit trees from birds.
 While you may enjoy having birds visit your garden, perhaps you draw the line when they feast on your fruit trees.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.